joel-pearson/profitable-app-profiles/README.md

 # profitable-app-profiles
-dataquest project01: Profitable App Profiles for the App Store and Google Play Markets
+Dataquest project01: Profitable App Profiles for the App Store and Google Play Markets

 ---